History of mobile phones: Satellite telephone

+Integration into conventional mobile phones

+In the early 2020s, manufacturers began to integrate satellite connectivity into smartphone devices for use in remote areas, out of the cellular network range.
+The satellite-to-phone services use L band frequencies, which are compatible with most modern handsets.
+However, due to the antenna limitations in the conventional phones, in the early stages of implementation satellite connectivity is limited to satellite messaging and satellite emergency services.

+In 2022, the Apple iPhone 14 started supporting sending emergency text messages via Globalstar satellites.
+In 2023, the Apple iPhone 15 added satellite communication with roadside service in the United States.
+In 2022, T-Mobile formed a partnership to use Starlink services via existing LTE spectrum, expected in late 2024.
+In 2022, AST SpaceMobile started building a 3GPP standard-based cellular space network to allow existing, unmodified smartphones to connect to satellites in areas with coverage gaps.
+In 2023, Qualcomm announced Snapdragon Satellite, the service that will allow supported cellphones, starting with Snapdragon 8 Gen 2 chipset, to send and receive text messages via 5G non-terrestrial networks (NTN).
+In 2024, Iridium introduced Project Stardust, a standard-based satellite-to-cellphone service supported via NB-IoT for 5G non-terrestrial networks, which will be utilized over Iridium's existing low-earth orbit satellites.
+Scheduled for launch in 2026, the service provides messaging, emergency communications and IoT for devices like cars, smartphones, tablets and related consumer applications.

 Mobile device charger standards

-Before a universal charger standard was agreed upon in the late 2000s users needed an adapter which was often proprietary by brand or manufacturer to charge their battery.
+Before a universal charger standard was agreed upon in the late 2000s, users needed an adapter which was often proprietary by brand or manufacturer to charge their battery.
 Later, mobile phones from major brands typically used a USB cable with a micro-USB or, since the mid-2010s, USB-C interface.
-Apple's iPhone is the sole major brand to retain its own interface (30-pin dock connector replaced by Lightning in 2012).
+Apple's iPhone was the sole major brand to retain its own interface (30-pin dock connector replaced by Lightning in 2012).
+In 2023, Apple's iPhone 15 series finally made the switch to USB-C, since then, all major brands used USB-C as the charger.

 In China

 As of 14 June 2007, all new mobile phones applying for a license in China are required to use a USB port as a power port for battery charging.
 This was the first standard to use the convention of shorting D+ and D−.